stacks-network/sbtc/emily/README.md

 # the hosted zone id of the domain name, taken from AWS console after
 # purchasing your domain.
 HOSTED_ZONE_ID=Z00000000000000000000

-# The api key that you trust to indicate valid reorgs on the
-# api chainstate.
-TRUSTED_REORG_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 # Whether to deploy only the dynamodb tables - helpful for testing.
 TABLES_ONLY=false